MERIC's Holiday Fabulous Fun Facts

-Enjoy MERIC’s fun facts covering all of your holiday favorites: shopping, decorating, snowfall chances, tree selection and more.
-Have yourself a jolly holiday season!
+Enjoy MERIC's fun facts covering all of your holiday favorites: snowfall chances, shopping, decorating, tree selection and more.
+Have yourself a fun and fabulous holiday season!

-The portion of consumers that buy items the last week before Christmas.
+The portion of consumers in the Midwest who hadn't started Christmas Shopping one month before Christmas.

 Busiest Shopping Days

 The percentage of malls with extended holiday hours.
 On average, hours begin the day after Thanksgiving.

 The number of shopping days in the 2012 holiday season.